Qewertyy/TimeTracker/EmpTimeTracking/Web.config.md

-If You know C# than you know the cruciality of this file so add your own
+If You know what is this, than you know the cruciality of this file so add your own